MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 > tar xvfz vsts-agent-osx-x64-V.v.v.tar.gz
 > ```

-After you've installed the agent on a machine, you can install any other software on that machine as required by your jobs.
+After you install the agent on a machine, you can install any other software on that machine as required by your jobs.

 ::: moniker range="azure-devops"